charithvithanage/android-engineer-codecheck/README.md

 4) ### Favorites:

-- Save repositories as favorites in the Room database.
+- Save repositories as favourites in the Room database.
-- View a list of saved favorites in the Favorites fragment.
+- View a list of saved favourites in the Favorites fragment.
 - Expand items to view details and delete them.

 5) ### Settings: